pivotal/docs-tap/scc/parameters-reference.hbs.md

 </table>

-See [Dockerfile-based builds](scc/dockerfile-based-builds.hbs.md) for more information about how to make use of it and limitations associated with the function.
+See [Dockerfile-based builds](scc/dockerfile-based-builds.hbs.md) for more information about how to use it and limitations associated with the function.

 ### Pre-built image (ImageRepository)